 We evaluate the performance of our restaurants on an ongoing basis including an assessment of the current and future operating results of the restaurant in relation to its cash flow and future occupancy costs, and with regard to franchise agreement renewals, the cost of required capital improvements.
 We may elect to close restaurants based on these evaluations.

 In 2012, we closed four restaurants.
-In the first six months of 2013 we have closed six restaurants, including five in the second quarter of 2013.
-We currently anticipate that we will close three additional restaurants in 2013, excluding any restaurants relocated within their market area.
-We also currently anticipate closing 18 to 20 additional restaurants in 2014.
-Our determination of whether to close restaurants in the future is subject to further evaluation and may change.

-In the second quarter of 2013 we closed four underperforming restaurants prior to the expiration of their contractual lease term and reserved \$1.6 million for estimated future rent payments and other lease related expenses.
-EBITDA for the four closed restaurants was approximately negative \$0.7 million for the twelve months ended June 30, 2013.
+In the first nine months of 2013 we have closed eight restaurants, including two in the third quarter of 2013 and four underperforming restaurants in the second quarter of 2013 prior to the expiration of their contractual lease term.
+We reserved \$1.6 million for estimated future rent payments and other lease related expenses for these four locations.
 We may incur lease charges in the future from additional closures of underperforming restaurants, however we believe the impact of these closures will likely be accretive to our future EBITDA.